jhuckaby/pixl-server-web/README.md

 #### Unknown POST

-If the Content-Type doesn't match any of the above values, it will simply be treated as a plain string and placed into `args.params.raw`.
+If the Content-Type doesn't match any of the above values, it will simply be treated as a plain binary data, and a [Buffer](https://nodejs.org/api/buffer.html) will be placed into `args.params.raw`.

 ### args.files